Techtonica/curriculum/web/html-forms.md

 ### Lesson

-HTML Form is one of the very useful aspect which has vaste usage when some information about the user has to be stored.
-It can be said as a document where different kind of information such as name, email, blood group, contact number and other such information can be stored.
+HTML Form is one of the most popular ways to gather user information and send it to to an application.
+It is also the most correct.
+For example, it can be used to collect things like a name and email in a sign-up form.
 When the user/visitor enters the details in the form, it is posted to the backend server where the processing is done and then the necessary data is stored in the database.
 There are various elements which can be used in the form which are as follows:
 1. Input element : It is the most commonly used field in the form which allows the user to specify different types of values.
 It can be text field, number field, password field, checkbox etc.